Zach Cregger Net Worth 2026

 (m.
 2019)

-Zachary Michael Cregger (born March 1, 1981) is an American actor, comedian, writer, director and producer.
-He first came to prominence as one of the three founding members, alongside Trevor Moore and Sam Brown, of the New York City-based comedy troupe The Whitest Kids U' Know.
-He later starred in the sitcoms Friends with Benefits, Guys with Kids, and Wrecked.
-He also starred in the film Miss March, which he co-directed and co-wrote with Moore.
-In 2022, Cregger wrote and directed the horror film Barbarian, which was a commercial success and opened to positive critical reviews.
+Zachary Michael Cregger (born March 1, 1981) is an American comedian, actor, and filmmaker.
+He is a founding member of the comedy troupe The Whitest Kids U' Know and starred in the sitcoms Friends with Benefits, Guys with Kids, and Wrecked.
+He has written, produced, and directed the horror films Barbarian (2022) and Weapons (2025).

-Zachary Michael Cregger was born on March 1, 1981, in Arlington, Virginia.[1][2]
-He performed in various comedy and music groups there before moving to Brooklyn, New York where he joined forces with Moore and Sam Brown to start The Whitest Kids U' Know.[3]
+Cregger was born in Arlington, Virginia.[1][2]
+He performed in various local comedy and music groups[3] before moving to Brooklyn, New York City, to attend the School of Visual Arts.[4]

 Career